dpriskorn/DanceDatabase/README.md

 # Dance Database

-This is an attempt to create a backbone for the Scandinavian social dance community which the author is very happy to be a part of.
+This is an attempt to create a data backbone for the Scandinavian social dance community which the author is happy to be a part of.

 ## Vision
 One place where event organizers publish their events which can then be fanned out to mulitple applications and used in LLMs